The Vermont Statutes Online

 (c) The application for a license shall be in duplicate on forms provided by the Commissioner of Public Safety and shall bear the name, address, and signature of the licensee or an officer of the licensee.
 The original shall be delivered to the licensee and the duplicate shall be preserved for three years by the Commissioner of Public Safety.

-(d) The license shall be issued or denied within 15 days after application therefor; however, if the application is denied, the reasons for the denial shall be stated in writing with a copy mailed to the applicant.
+(d) The license shall be issued or denied within 15 days after the application is submitted.
+If the application is denied, the reasons for the denial shall be stated in writing with a copy mailed to the applicant.

 (e) The Commissioner of Public Safety may revoke any license issued under this division if, in his or her opinion, the holder has violated any provision of this division or of 13 V.S.A. §§ 1603-1611, or is ineligible to acquire explosives or to obtain a license under this section.
-A written notice of a revocation of a license by the Commissioner of Public Safety shall be given to the holder of the license in person or by certified mail prior to or concurrently with the effective date of the revocation, which notice shall state specific grounds upon which the revocation is based.
+A written notice of a revocation of a license by the Commissioner of Public Safety shall be given to the holder of the license in person or by certified mail prior to or concurrently with the effective date of the revocation.
+The notice shall state specific grounds upon which the revocation is based.
 (Added 1971, No. 107, § 10, eff.
 May 22, 1971; amended 2013, No. 96 (Adj.
-Sess.), § 125.)
+Sess.), § 125; 2021, No. 20, § 185.)

 § 3073.
 Fees